 - Flooring — also a very popular topic

-- Sinks and faucets – new sinks, re-porcelaining, cleaning… and lots of faucet research
+- Sinks and faucets — new sinks, re-porcelaining, cleaning… and lots of faucet research.
+I have done a lot of research on drainboard sinks — get to all my resources here.

 - Cabinet hardware— knobs and pulls

-- Appliances and accessories — stoves including repair resources, other appliances, and lots on retro and vintage style accessories
+- Appliances and accessories — stoves including repair resources, other appliances, and lots on retro and vintage style accessories.
+Looking for a new retro refrigerator?
+Read my comprehensive guide – I did a lot of research to round up all the options.

-- Readers and their kitchen remodels – lots of great kitchen design and renovation ideas from clever and creative readers
+- Readers and their kitchen remodels — lots of great kitchen design and renovation ideas from clever and creative reader.

-- Steel kitchen cabinets — a specialty here, we have more info on vintage metal kitchen cabinets than you are likely to find anywhere on the www.
+- See my history of steel kitchen cabinets and also my encyclopedia of all the old brands.
+Steel kitchen cabinets: We have more info on vintage metal kitchen cabinets than you are likely to find anywhere else on the internet.

 - Want to browse all of our kitchen stories — click here.